THE BOOTLEGGER is the story of Henry "Kelly" Wagle, a hometown gangster turned folk hero in the town of Colchester, Illinois—population 1,493.

 Visually rich and tightly paced with no narrator, no reenactments, and no period music (except one song), THE BOOTLEGGER is a one-of-a-kind historical crime thriller.

 Seven years in the making, self-funded, family-funded, and crowd-funded with no grants or fellowships, THE BOOTLEGGER is a triumph of grassroots independent filmmaking.
-Six months into its release, it has generated over $31,000 in revenue.
+A year and a half into its release, it has generated over $37,000 in revenue.

-THE BOOTLEGGER made its world premiere at a historic venue in Colchester on July 8-10, 2016 (before submitting to a single film festival).
+THE BOOTLEGGER made its world premiere at a historic venue in Colchester on July 8-10, 2016.
 The following week it played at a history museum in Quincy and a 104-year-old movie theater in Macomb.
 All in all, over 1,100 people attended the screenings.